jonlpersson/ed-latimore/site/_posts/2023-02-07-25-boxing-tips-for-both-beginners-and-professionals.md

 You don’t need to run far, long, or frequently.

-"Road work" or running is vital because boxing is an activity that taxes your cardiovascular system.
+“Road work” or running is vital because boxing is an activity that taxes your cardiovascular system.
 You need to get in shape to box.
 Running helps, but the best way to get in shape for boxing is to box.

 This doesn’t mean that you shouldn’t run.
 It just means that most fighters spend WAY too much time doing roadwork.
 It wears down their legs and, past a certain point, doesn’t help them in the ring.